parsarmx/parsarmx/README.md

 anyway "Hi friend"👋

-- 🔭 I’m currently working with Django
+- 🔭 I’m currently working with Python and Golang
 - 📫 How to reach me: [Email](pramezani92@gmail.com) Or [Telegram](https://t.me/immortaldudee)